mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 ## Why I'm not continuing to test Sia

 I never intended to run these on a regular basis.
 I wanted to demonstrate that these metrics are valuable.
 I'd go so far as to say that tracking these metrics is *necessary*.

+There is a group of volunteers discussing a plan for running these tests on an ongoing basis.
+If you're interested in helping these efforts, email me at michael@spaceduck.io and I'll put you in touch with them.

 ## Test plan